 Avatars of Shiva

 As Shiva is Brahman, the absolute reality, all is Shiva.
-There are inumerable incarnation or avatars of Shiva.
-However, recoreded in Puranas, there are 19 avatars of Shiva recognized by great rishis.
+There are innumerable incarnations or avatars of Shiva.
+However, recorded in Puranas, there are 19 avatars of Shiva recognized by great rishis.

 - Piplaad: Piplaad Avatar of Lord Shiva was taken to end the cruelty of Daksha, a Brahmin, and give people relief from the death of infants.